PLOS/Dockerfiles/flatrack/README.md

 Use
 ---

-After installtion the `fr` script in your project can be used to build images, build a stack, test a stack, or control a stack.
+After installation the `fr` script in your project can be used to build images, build a stack, test a stack, or control a stack.
 Run the `fr` script for a list of options.

 Sample